flipthetip/Twitter-Solana-NFT-Sales-Bot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This bot allows for custom tweet text and fast response times.
 The bot utilizes MagicEden's ```GET/collections/:symbol/activities``` API call, responding to sales allowing for NFT image uploading and metadata access through MagicEden's API.
 This bot is designed to run on an external server.

-The ```GET/collections/:symbol/activities``` API call as of writing updates data approximately every 10 minutes.
-The default wait time for this bot has been updated accordingly to check for updates every 100 seconds.
-As a result NFT sales will have delays up to however long MagicEden takes to update their activities data + 1:30 minutes (around 10 minutes as of writing).
-We do not want to call irresponsibly to the API.

 **Note: this bot was tested on an EC2 AWS instance and a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)**.
 Usable on Windows/Unix based servers.

 ## Contents